NIETOC TFA Space City Swing

 I am a parent volunteer judge with children doing debate for many years.
 I have been judging debate for a few times already.
 I judge the debate based on who persuades me of their side more with facts and logic.
 With speed, I am comfortable with slower and clear speaking.
 In LD I understand the importance of value and criterion so please make sure you have both and that your arguments center around them.

-Background: I'm the Director of Debate at Northland Christian School in Houston, TX.
+Background: I'm the Director of Debate at Northland Christian School in Houston, TX; I also coach Team Texas, the World Schools team sponsored by TFA.
 In high school, I debated for three years on the national and local circuits (TOC, NSDA, TFA).
 I was a traditional/LARP debater whenever I competed (stock and policy arguments, etc).
-I teach at GDS in the summer.
+I have taught at a variety of institutes each summer (MGW, GDS, Harvard).

 Email Chain: Please add me to the email chain: court715@gmail.com.